Notifications

 Overview

-Alberta’s Ethnocultural Grant Program is intended to support community organizations to implement initiatives that build diverse, inclusive and welcoming multicultural communities.
-Additionally, the program will support Indigenous communities to celebrate and build on their rich historical heritage.
+Alberta’s Ethnocultural Grant will focus on multiculturalism activities and initiatives and will support community organizations to implement cross cultural initiatives that build diverse, inclusive, and welcoming multicultural communities and advance intercultural understanding between diverse ethnocultural groups to help ensure that people from diverse ethnocultural backgrounds want to live and work in Alberta.
+The grant will also support Indigenous communities to celebrate and build on their rich historical heritage.

 The program funds are not designed to address access to affordable housing, job opportunities, or healthcare.
 Rather, the funds are intended to educate about cultural diversity and inclusion in Alberta.